Jsparrow/jsparrow.github.io/docs/rules/enhanced-for-loop-to-stream-take-while-rule.md

 ## Description

 The Stream API in Java 9 is extended with the [`takeWhile`](https://docs.oracle.com/javase/9/docs/api/java/util/stream/Stream.html#takeWhile-java.util.function.Predicate-) method to get the prefix of a stream.
-This rule replaces the enhanced for-loops with a stream iterating over the prefix of a collection with `Stream::takeWhile`.
+This rule replaces the enhanced for-loops iterating over the prefix of a collection with `Stream::takeWhile`.

 ## Benefits